KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 I have put this first because I think it is one of the most important and most powerful principles.

-You often hear this in relation to designing your program's types, but the principle applies everywhere you represent data - for example database design.
+You may have heard this phrase in relation to designing your program's types, but the principle applies everywhere you represent data - for example database design.

-Not only does this reduce the number of states your system can be in (and thus make it simpler) but it reduces the number of _invalid_ states, which is even better!
+Not only does this reduce the number of states your system can be in (and thus make it simpler), but it reduces the number of _invalid_ states, which is even better!
 Your system does not have to handle these states because they literally cannot be represented in your program.

-This is not just a minor convenience, it can drastically simplify your system.
+This is not just a minor convenience, it can drastically simplify your system and prevent entire classes of bugs from occurring.

 ## Data Consistency Makes Systems Simpler

 Consistency enforces rules on your data, and so reduces the number of states your system needs to handle.
-This follows from the "make invalid states unrepresentable" principle.
+This follows on from the "make invalid states unrepresentable" principle.

 I am using consistency here in a very general sense: that your data